From the author:

 Ego - a negative term?

-But many people are reluctant to strengthen their ego, the term is negatively proven for them and is today inevitably associated with "egotist", "egomaniac" or "egocentric".
-It is important not to be smaller than you are.
-Not only in the professional, but also in the private sector.
+But many people shy away from strengthening their ego, because the term is negatively used for them and is inevitably associated today with “egoist”, “egomaniac” or “egocentric”.
+It is important not to make yourself smaller than you are.
+Not only in the professional, but also in the private area.

 A fundamental problem in social life is that we tend to compare ourselves with other people.
 This is not an entirely new insight: Immanuel Kant already correctly assumed that we constantly observe and interpret an evaluative environment, and thus develop our self-confidence.
 Means: We inevitably take others as a measure, because we want to please.
 We tend to be as much as others - or as others want to see us.
 What in the individual case can lead us to become drifted about it.